-The once booming mining community of Tonopah owed its existence to a wayward burro.
+The once booming mining community of Tonopah owes its existence to a wayward burro.

 Tonopah suffered the typical booms and disasters that most mining towns do, but unlike many of its counterparts, it never emptied enough to receive ghost town status.
 It’s no metropolis, but it chugs along with a population a little over 1,200.
 Like any town, it does have its ghosts, and most of them reside at the Old Tonopah Cemetery.

-Of course many believe that the cemetery is haunted, and interested parties should inquire with the owner of the Clown Motel directly across the street - locally though the Mizpah Hotel and Silver Rim Elementary School are thought to be more actively haunted.
+Of course many believe that the cemetery is haunted, and interested parties should inquire with the owner of the Clown Motel which is next door - locally though, the Mizpah Hotel and Silver Rim Elementary School are thought to be more actively haunted.